JuliaDynamics/DynamicalSystems.jl/README.md

 6. Entropy/Attractor dimension/Lyapunov exponents for *numerical data*.
 7. Finding unstable periodic orbits of any period of Discrete maps.

-The following methods are currently "wanted features", that will be implemented soon:
+The following are examples of "wanted features", that we would like to have in our package and may (*or may not*) be implemented soon.

 * Numeric Computation of Kolmogorov-Sinai entropy.
 * Definition of chaos, by Ott.
 * GALI method for estimating chaotic behavior, TBA.

+For more, see the The [wanted features GitHub page](https://github.com/JuliaDynamics/DynamicalSystems.jl/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Awanted_feature) GitHub page.

 ## Double pendulum video:
 Checkout this *amazing* video by Cormullion, featuring the `Systems.double_pendulum()`